 crumbled cotija cheese (Parmesan will work if you can't find cotija)

 medium lime, cut into wedges, for serving

 Husk the corn: If your corn still has husks, remove them and the silk from the corn, but keep as much of the stalk end attached as possible.

 Prepare a grill: Heat an outdoor gas grill to high or prepare a charcoal grill for indirect heat.
 A grill pan over medium heat will work as well.

-Make the sauce: While the grill heats, place the mayonnaise, crema or sour cream, lime juice, chili powder, and cumin in a medium bowl and whisk until smooth.
+Make the sauce: While the grill heats, place the 1/2 cup mayonnaise, 1/2 cup crema or sour cream, 2 tablespoons lime juice, 1/2 teaspoon chili powder, and 1/2 teaspoon cumin in a medium bowl and whisk until smooth.
 Transfer this sauce into a tall, narrow drinking glass.
-Put the cotija on a large plate.
+Put 1 cup cotija on a large plate.

 Grill the corn: Grill the corn uncovered until some the kernels are bright yellow and a few are charred, 2 to 3 minutes per side, for a total of 12 to 15 minutes.
 Remove the corn from the grill and cool for 5 minutes.